VerifyTests/Verify/readme.source.md

 snippet: StaticSettings.cs

+## VerifyResult

+In some scenarios it can be helpful to get access to the resulting `*.verified.*` files after a successful run.
+For example to do an explicit check for contains or not-contains in the resulting text.
+To allow this all Verify methods return a `VerifyResult`.

+snippet: VerifyResult

+If using `Verifier.Throws`, the resulting `Exception` will also be accessible

+snippet: ExceptionResult

 ## Versioning

 Verify follows [Semantic Versioning](https://semver.org/).
 The same applies for [extensions to Verify](#extensions).
 Small changes in the resulting snapshot files may be deployed in a minor version.
 As such nuget updates to `Verify.*` should be done as follows: